 We noticed that you're using an unsupported browser.
 The TripAdvisor website may not display properly.We support the following browsers: Windows: Internet Explorer, Mozilla Firefox, Google Chrome.
 Mac: Safari.

 The Anne Frank House is a museum with a story.
-As a visitor, you experience this story through quotes, photos, videos, and original items.
-The atmosphere in the museum is authentic and subdued.
+As a visitor, you experience this story through a free audio tour, quotes, photos, videos, and original items.
 The Anne Frank House can only be visited with an online ticket for a specific date and...more

 All reviews in advance frank family hiding place humbling experience young girl worth the wait actual house steep stairs on line piece of history online tickets time slot pre book long queue buy tickets visiting amsterdam own pace